Clinical Trial Proposal

 Prediction

-Test whether baseline Energy Score predicts later function and whether baseline measured function predicts later model output.
+Test whether a person's baseline Energy Score helps forecast later home function and whether baseline measured function predicts later model output.

 Theory